brocahontaz/brocahontaz.github.io/about.md

 ### Studies
 In the past, I have studied a bunch of courses at LTH in Lund.
 This includes object oriented programming with mainly Java, relational databases and computer security.

-At the moment, I am attending my first year at Linnéuniversitetet studying to be a [devop][udm-devops].
+At the moment, I am attending my first year at [Linnéuniversitetet][linné] studying to be a [devop][udm-devops].
 What is a devop, you might ask?
 Devop is short for developer/operator, and this means that I am studying to be a software developer - but also an operator.
 Someone who can both develop software, and then administrate it.
 And that, that is just what I like.

 ### This site